THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 A NARRATIVE THAT FOLLOWS SEVERAL DIFFERENT PERSPECTIVE

 The narrative is, as I explained, quite complex and even complicated at times.
 However, I didn't find he story hard to follow.
 The jumps between the perspectives felt a bit sudden at times, but I got used to them.
-As Gerald continues his travels with his fellowship, we learn more about them.
+As Geralt continues his travels with his fellowship, we learn more about them.
+They are very interesting lot themselves, and this adds to the novel's complexity.
+As always, there is some welcome humour and banter between Geralt and other characters:

 A SATISFYING CHARACTER DEVELOPMENT OF GERALT'S FELLOWSHIP